No claims bonuses explained

 What’s no claims bonus protection?

 Like we said, making a claim could mean you lose your no claims bonus.
-And this would have a big impact on the price you pay when you come to renew your car insurance.
+And this would have an impact on the price you pay when you come to renew your car insurance.

 That’s why lots of insurance providers now give you the option to protect your no claims bonus when you take out a policy.
 It costs extra.
 But it means that your no claims bonus shouldn’t be affected if you’re forced to make a claim.

-For instance, if you buy no claims bonus protection with Prima, you can make up to two claims during your policy period without it affecting your no claims bonus.
-So for many – particularly those who’ve built up a substantial no claims bonus – it’s worth it for the added peace of mind.
+No claims bonus protection allows you to make one or more claims before your number of no claims bonus years falls.
+For instance, if you buy NCB protection with Prima, you can make up to two claims during your policy period without it affecting your no claims bonus.

 Do I keep my no claims bonus if I switch insurance providers?

-Most insurers recognise any no claims bonus you’ve built with other insurers in the UK.
+Most insurance providers recognise any no claims bonus you’ve built with other insurance providers in the UK.
 But they might ask to see proof of them.

-Here at Prima, we ask to see a letter from your previous insurer – such as your renewal or cancellation letter – which clearly states how many years’ no claims bonus you’ve earned.
+Here at Prima, we ask to see a letter from your previous insurance provider – such as your renewal or cancellation letter – which clearly states how many years’ no claims bonus you’ve earned.

-If you don’t have a letter like this already, you can contact your previous insurer to request one.
+If you don’t have a letter like this already, you can contact your previous insurance provider to request one.

 Can my no claims bonus expire?